 If you don't yet have any subscriptions in your GCP environment, this table will be empty at this step.
-The steps in GCP Log Discovery and Collection in USM Anywhere will create the subscriptions your sensor needs for Cloud Pub/Sub.
+The steps in GCP Log Discovery and Collection in USM Anywhere will create the subscriptions your sensor needs for Google Cloud Pub/Sub.

 The optional Active Directory (AD)Active Directory (AD) is a directory service that Microsoft developed for Windows domain networks. setup page configures USM Anywhere to collect information from your AD account.
-To monitor Windows systems effectively, USM Anywhere needs access to the AD server to collect inventory information.
+To monitor Microsoft Windows systems effectively, USM Anywhere needs access to the AD server to collect inventory information.

-AT&T Cybersecurity recommends that you create a dedicated AD account with membership in the Domain Admins group to be used by USM Anywhere to log in into the Windows systems.
+AT&T Cybersecurity recommends that you create a dedicated AD account with membership in the Domain Admins group to be used by USM Anywhere to log in to the Windows systems.
 You also need to activate Microsoft Windows Remote Management (WinRM) in the domain controller and in all the hosts that you want to scan.
 You can do this by using a group policy for all the systems in your AD.

 Important: Before this feature is fully functional, you must configure access to the USM Anywhere Sensor on the AD server.
 See Granting Access to Active Directory for USM Anywhere for more information.

 - Active Directory IP Address: Enter the IP address for the AD server.

 - Username: Enter your username as admin of the account.

 - Domain: Enter the domain for the AD instance.

 Click Scan Active Directory.